Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Storage Tip - Keep dry and tightly sealed in a bag in the crisper for up to a month.

-Purple Top Turnips - Epiphany Farms (Downs, IL)
+Purple Top Turnips - Frillman Farms (Berrien Springs, MI)

 Storage Tip - Remove greens from the root for the root to last in the crisper or a plastic bag in the fridge.
 Greens should be used within 2 days.